prabello/brod_sample/README.md

 # BrodSample

 ## Kafka
-For this we assume you have kafka up and running at `localhost:9092` I'm using this docker-compose: `https://github.com/obsidiandynamics/kafdrop/blob/master/docker-compose/kafka-kafdrop/docker-compose.yaml`in order to have kafdrop running and be able to create topics trought an ui on `localhost:9000`
+For this, we assume you have Kafka up and running at `localhost:9092`

+I'm using this docker-compose: `https://github.com/obsidiandynamics/kafdrop/blob/master/docker-compose/kafka-kafdrop/docker-compose.yaml` to have Kafdrop running and be able to create topics through a UI on `localhost:9000`

-Using kafdrop i created a topic called `streaming.events` with 12 partitions
+Using Kafdrop I created a topic called `streaming.events` with 12 partitions

 ## Dependency
 First thing you'll need is to add brod to your dependencies To find the latest version published on hex, run: `mix hex.search brod`

-As of writing this the output was:
+As of writing this, the output was:
 ```
 ➜  brod_sample git:(master) ✗ mix hex.search brod
 Package                 Description                                            Version  URL